-Parents may pay for school meals using Visa, MasterCard or Discover by logging onto www.paypams.com or by calling (888) 994-5100.
+Parents may pay for school meals using Visa, MasterCard or Discover by logging onto www.paypams.com.
 This requires a one-time registration process.
 Once you register, you will use the same login and password throughout your child's school years or until you discontinue the service.
 There is no charge to the parent for using this service.